linux-okernel/linux-okernel-components/test_mappings/protected-mem/README.md

  stated otherwise**.
 See top level README.md for instructions to run a shell in outer-kernel or okernel mode.

-From the pmc subdir:
+In the pmc subdir:

 `$ make clean && make`

-From the kvc subdir:
+In the kvc subdir:

 `$ make clean && make`